julianjohannesen/Udacity-SQL-Notes/Lesson-4-Subqueries-and-Temporary-Tables.md

 group by 1

 ```
 One of the things that tripped me up is that I wanted the channel name to be in the query.
 You can't do that without adding another subquery, because if you add sub.channel to the SELECT clause in the outer query, then you have to add it to the GROUP BY clause, which messes things up and just ends up giving you as a result the subquery again.
-I don't really get that, but that's what happened when I tried it.
+I don't really get why that is, but that's what happened when I tried it.

 Problem: How often was the same channel used?
 So now we have the MAX usage number for a channel for each account.
 Now we can use this to filter the original table to find channels for each account that match the MAX amount for their account.